-Categories Page Number
+Categories

-If you are an applicant for an Immigrant, K, or V Nonimmigrant Visa (and you are outside the United States, have had a visa interview with a consular officer and during the interview, you were found inadmissible), or you are an applicant for Adjustment of Status to Lawful Permanent Residence (excluding adjustment categories listed below):
+If you are an applicant for an immigrant, K, or V nonimmigrant visa (and you are outside the United States, have had a visa interview with a consular officer, and during the interview, you were found inadmissible,) or you are an applicant for adjustment of status to lawful permanent residence (excluding adjustment categories listed below,) you may file this application to obtain relief from the following grounds:

-1. Health-related grounds of inadmissibility (INA section 212(a)(1)) X 2.
-Certain criminal grounds of inadmissibility (INA section 212(a)(2)) \mathbf{X} 3.
-Immigrant membership in totalitarian party (INA section 212(a)(3)) X 4.
-Immigration fraud and misrepresentation (INA section 212(a)(6)(c)) X 5.
-Alien smuggler (INA section 212(a)(6)(E)) X 6.
-Being subject to civil penalty (INA section 212(a)(6)(F)) X 7.
-The 3-year or 10-year bar due to previous unlawful presence in the U.S. (INA section 212(a)(9)(B)) ----- X you are an applicant for Temporary Protected Status (TPS), you may file this application to obtain relief fr lowing grounds: om the 1.
-Most grounds of inadmissibility listed in INA section 212(a) \mathbf{X}
+1. Health-related grounds of inadmissibility (INA section 212(a)(1)) 9 2.
+Certain criminal grounds of inadmissibility (INA section 212(a)(2)) 11 3.
+Immigration fraud and misrepresentation (INA section 212(a)(6)(c)) 11 4.
+Immigrant membership in totalitarian party (INA section 212(a)(3)) 12 5.
+Alien smuggler (INA section 212(a)(6)(E)) 12 6.
+Being subject to civil penalty (INA section 212(a)(6)(F)) 12 7.
+The 3-year or 10-year bar due to previous unlawful presence in the United States (INA section 212(a)(9)(B)) 13 If you are an applicant for Temporary Protected Status (TPS), you may file this application to obtain relief from the following grounds: 1.
+Most grounds of inadmissibility listed in INA section 212(a)13

-If you are an applicant for adjustment of status under Nicaraguan Adjustment and Central American Relief Act Applicants (NACARA) 202 or Haitian Refugee Immigration Fairness Act (HRIFA) 902, you may file this application to obtain relief from the following grounds:
+If you are an applicant for adjustment of status under the Nicaraguan Adjustment and Central American Relief Act (NACARA) 202 or Haitian Refugee Immigration Fairness Act (HRIFA) 902, you may file this application to obtain relief from the following grounds:

+- 3. Unlawfully present after previous immigration violations (INA section 212(a)(9)(C)) ......14

+If you are an applicant for an immigrant visa or adjustment of status as a Violence Against Women Act (VAWA) self-petitioner or the child of a VAWA self-petitioner, you may file this application to obtain relief from the following grounds:

-1. All grounds listed for the adjustment of status applicants except the 3-year or 10-year bar due to previously unlawful presence in the United States (See pages relating to the adjustment of status applicants, listed above.)
+- All grounds listed for the adjustment of status applicants.
+(See pages relating to the adjustment of status applicants, listed above.) - 2.
+Unlawfully present after previous immigration violations (INA section 212(a)(9)(C)) ......15

-2.3.
-Aliens previously removed (INA section 212(a)(9)(A)) Unlawfully present after previous immigration violations (INA section 212(a)(9)(C)) X pe you are an applicant for an immigrant visa or adjustment of status as a Violence Against Women Act (VAWA) self- citioner or the child of a VAWA self-petitioner, you may file this application to obtain relief from the following bunds: 1.
-All grounds listed for the adjustment of status applicants.
-(See pages relating to the adjustment of status applicants, listed above.)
-2. Unlawfully present after previous immigration violations (INA section 212(a)(9)(C)) ---------------------------------- ina per OTE: VAWA self-petitioners (and their children) seeking adjustment have a special form of relief available if they are admissible under the 3-year or 10-year bar (INA section 212(a)(9)(B)(i)).
-This is described on Page X. VAWA self-titioners (and their children) who are not eligible for this special form of relief, but meet the requirement for the waiver der INA section 212(a)(9)(B)(v) listed on Page X, may file Form I-601. you are an applicant for adjustment of status based on T nonimmigrant status, you may file this application to tain relief from the following grounds: 1.
-Most grounds listed in INA section 212(a) X
+NOTE: VAWA self-petitioners (and their children) seeking adjustment have a special form of relief available if they are inadmissible under the 3-year or 10-year bar (INA section 212(a)(9)(B)(i)).
+VAWA self-petitioners (and their children) who are not eligible for this special form of relief, but meet the requirements for the waiver under INA section 212(a)(9) (B)(v), may file Form I-601.
+See the You Are an Approved VAWA Self-Petitioner or the Child of an Approved VAWA Self-Petitioner Seeking a Waiver Under INA Section 212(a)(9)(C)(iii) for Being Unlawfully Present After Previous Immigration Violations Under INA Section 212(a)(9)(C) of these Instructions.

+If you are an applicant for adjustment of status based on T nonimmigrant status, you may file this application to obtain relief from the following grounds:

+If you are an applicant for adjustment of status as a Special Immigrant Juvenile (SIJ) based on an approved Form I-360, you may file this application to obtain relief from the following grounds:

-1. Most grounds listed in INA section 212(a)
+1. Most grounds listed in INA section 212(a) ......16